Eli Schechtman

 Eli Schechtman (or Shekhtman or Shechtman) (עלי שעכטמאן; September 8, 1908 – January 1, 1996) was a Yiddish writer.
 He defined the purpose of his work as follows: "My mission in Jewish literature was and still is ... to show to those who negate the power of the Galut, how mighty – spiritually and physically – were the generations who grew up in that Galut, even in the most godforsaken places."

 In March 1953, several days before the official announcement of Stalin's death, Eli Schechtman was imprisoned as a Jewish nationalist and charged with espionage and Zionism.
 He was released several months after Stalin's death due to "lack of evidence of guilt".

 Schechtman lived and worked in Israel from 1972 until his death in 1996.

 Biography

-Eli Schechtman was born in the shtetl of Vas'kovychi Korestensky district near Zhytomyr in the Ukraine.
+Eli Schechtman was born in the shtetl of Vas'kovychi, now in Zhytomyr Oblast, in Ukraine.
 He was the seventh of eight children in his family.
 He received traditional Jewish education at a cheder.
 Eli Sсhechtman's mother died when he was eight years old, and his father took care of the children.
 Eli was forced to leave for Zhytomyr to study in a yeshiva at the age of thirteen.

-In 1926, Eli Schechtman went to Odessa – a large intellectual center of Jewish life of that time – where he studied literature at the Odessa Jewish Pedagogical Institute from 1929 to 1932.
+In 1926, Eli Schechtman went to Odesa – a large intellectual center of Jewish life of that time – where he studied literature at the Odesa Jewish Pedagogical Institute from 1929 to 1932.